Who we are

 We support the projects of our customers by providing an Integrated Support Package in an unconditional and transparent way, allowing you to do your business hassle-free.

-DEEP C Industrial Zone was initiated with the collaboration between the Vietnamese local governments and a consortium of international investors lead by the Belgian company Rent-A-Port.
+DEEP C Industrial Zones was initiated with the collaboration between the Vietnamese local governments and a consortium of international investors lead by the Belgian company Rent-A-Port.

 Oman: Port and Industrial zone of Duqm,